devproca/sql-dev-day/README.md

 ## Exercise 3 - Joins

 [Joins](https://en.wikipedia.org/wiki/Join_(SQL)) are a way of linking result sets.
-Pretend we have the following data:
+Let's imagine we have the following data:

 **table:** person